-I have audited the accompanying financial statements of The American Institute for Contemporary German Studies at the Johns Hopkins University, Inc. (a nonprofit organization), which comprise the statement of financial position as of June 30, 2021, and the related statements of activities, functional expenses and cash flows for the year then ended, and the related notes to the financial statements.
+I have audited the accompanying financial statements of The American Institute for Contemporary German Studies at the Johns Hopkins University, Inc. d.b.a.
+The American-German Institute (a nonprofit organization), which comprise the statement of financial position as of 30 June 2023, and the related statements of activities, functional expenses and cash flows for the year then ended, and the related notes to the financial statements.

-In my opinion, the financial statements referred to above present fairly, in all material respects, the financial position of The American Institute for Contemporary German Studies at the Johns Hopkins University, Inc. as of June 30, 2021, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In my opinion, the financial statements referred to above present fairly, in all material respects, the financial position of The American Institute for Contemporary German Studies at the Johns Hopkins University, Inc. as of 30 June 2023, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.